Gabinou/tnecs/DESIGN.md

 Simple binary operators are used to check if a type is included in a typeflag, if a typeflag is a superset of another, etc.
 This effectively limits the number of components to 63, with 0 reserved for the NULL type, but this is more than enough in practice.

-Entities and components are arranged in 2D "bytype" arrays.
+Entities and components are arranged in "bytype" arrays of pointers.
-Each new typeflag gets an id, with associated entities and components at the id.
+Each new typeflag gets an index, with associated entities and components array pointer at the index.
-Then, each component/entity has an order at the typeflag index, determined on first come first served basis.
+Then, each component/entity has an order inside the "bytype" array, determined on a first come first served basis.
 The "bytype" arrays are exclusive, meaning entities and components are NOT copied for each compatible supertype.
-This saves some memory, but inclusive systems need to be called multiple times, once for each supertype.
+This saves some memory, but leads to the inclusive systems being called once for each supertype.
 It is unclear to me if the alternative is more performant.

-Systems are be ran in phases, so they are arranged in "byphase" arrays internally.
+Systems are be ran in phases, so they are arranged in "byphase" arrays of pointers.
 By default the NULL phase 0 is ran first.
 System order in these phases is first come first served by default, and can be set by the user with ```tnecs_system_order_switch```.

 ### Miscellaneous
 Memory is allocated with exponentially growing arrays.

-Macro tricks are used extensively: overloaded macros, macro distribution for variadic macros, counting the number of input arguments for variadic macros...
+Macro tricks are used extensively: overloaded macros, macro distribution for variadic macros, input arguments counting for variadic macros...